 The PGY-1 resident is specifically assigned clinical case presentations to emphasize the formulation of differential diagnosis and appropriate evaluation and subsequent patient management.

-Dr. Brent Accurso, an Oral & Maxillofacial Surgery Pathologist provides two two-hour sessions monthly; one hour of lecture followed by an hour of clinicopathologic cases.
+Dr. Brent Accurso and Dr. Brent Martin, both Oral & Maxillofacial Surgery Pathologists, provide two two-hour sessions monthly; one hour of lecture followed by an hour of clinicopathologic cases.
 The first 6 months of the year provide the resident with the basics of surgical pathology/oral & maxillofacial surgical pathology.
 The second half of the year focuses mainly on clinicopathologic cases conferences with some sessions incorporating a literature review, as needed.

 Throughout the year, lectures pertaining to resident research, ethics and professionalism, risk management and patient management.